Crocchè in the vicoli of Naples.

 A NAPOLI, UN “CUOPPO” PER I FRITTI

-n Naples the so-called ‘cuoppo’ (in local dialect ‘cuopp’) is normally used to carry around the food delicacies just bought in a friggitoria.
+n Naples the ‘cuoppo’ (in local dialect ‘cuopp’) is normally used to carry around the food delicacies just bought in a friggitoria.
 It’s basically a cone made with oiled paper.

 THE RIGHT BEVERAGE